ArunFrey/nice-paper_public/README.md

 * `05_main.R`: generates the main results reported in the paper.
 * `05_r_*`: generates the robustness and placebo estimates: each script re-estimates the main results but using a different specification.
 * `06_plot.R`: generates all plots used in the main analysis and across all robustness checks.
-* `gen_folder_structure.R`: this script creates the folder structure of the R Project.

 ## Authors
 __Arun Frey__ is a Postdoctoral Researcher with the Leverhulme Centre for Demographic Science, and a member of the Department of Sociology at the University of Oxford.
 His research interests include immigration and group conflict, inequality, and causal inference and computational social science.
 His work has appeared in the _Proceedings of the National Academy of Sciences_, _Social Forces_, _PLOS One_ ,and the _European Sociological Review_.